eddelbuettel/myman/README.md

 his](https://bsky.app/profile/did:plc:cnpe7qvcyjrhm6w7w7e4atur/post/3mqum4mxsuk2g) featuring a
 certain government figure.
 On August 12, 2026, a second wave started [with this post](https://bsky.app/profile/kevinmkruse.bsky.social/post/3mstvbjpagc2a) aiming at another government figure.
 (There were also two stray post from the interim period.)
+This was followed on August 17, 2026, with another series starting with [this post](https://bsky.app/profile/kevinmkruse.bsky.social/post/3mtcpiw7gi22j).
 All posts start with "My man ..." and make for excellent input to a `fortunes`-like package.
 So this small package obliges and offers a random draw each time its `myman()` function is called.
 The overall package structure follows package `fortunes`, and `atrrr` was used to (bulk-)retrieve posts.
 Neither package is required to run this package to display random selections.

 ### Example